oscarchen1025/quantus/README.md

 # Quantus
-Python library for crawling and analyzing Taiwan Stock Market.
+A lightweight library for crawling and analyzing Taiwan Stock Market.